 Fast forward a few years and we read an article in one of the Sunday papers about the town of Vejer de La Frontera, a pueblo blanco in the Andalucian province of Cádiz, and decided to take a short break there.
 We instantly fell in love and knew we had found what we had been searching for.
 Soon after that initial visit we put our plans into action and bought our home in this magical place.

 That was four years ago now, but thoughts of how we ended up here were brought right to the fore when we received Inntravel’s 2017 walking brochure.
-In it we discovered that Vejer de la Frontera was one of two bases for their new Costa de la Luz holiday.
+In it we discovered that Vejer de la Frontera was one of the bases for a New Year walking break.
 It seems we were one step ahead of Inntravel this time, but we’re not too surprised that they have caught up with us as this is a location that really does have it all.